MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 The types of data that you'll store in the data landing zone will help determine any other services that should be here.
 For example, if you're storing *sensitive (personal data)* data, you might include a tokenization engine.
 The tokenization engine will ensure that all *sensitive (personal data)* data can be tokenized as it's ingested into the data lake.

 An Azure Database for MySQL database will be provisioned.
-The Azure Databricks engineering workspaces and Azure Databricks Analytics and Data Science workspace use it as their Hive metastore.
+The Azure Databricks engineering workspaces and Azure Databricks Analytics and Data Science workspace use it as their external Apache Hive metastore.

 ### Shared integration